MarketDAO

 - Flexible participation: Holders can claim and vote at any point during the election period

-To allow proposals with overwhelming support to execute quickly without waiting for the full election period:
+To allow proposals with overwhelming support to execute immediately:

-- Automatic termination: When YES or NO votes reach a strict majority (>50% of total possible votes), the proposal can terminate early
+- Strict majority threshold: When YES or NO votes reach >50% of total possible votes, proposal can execute if quorum is also met

-- Multiple attempts: MarketDAO automatically attempts early termination on each vote transfer
+- Automatic attempts: MarketDAO automatically attempts majority-based execution after each vote transfer

 - Manual fallback: Anyone can manually call

-- Gas efficiency: Allows winning proposals to execute immediately without waiting for the full voting period
+- Gas efficiency: Winning proposals can execute immediately when both majority and quorum are reached, without waiting for the full voting period

 Join Request System